sails101/redis-session/README.md

-# How do I configure Sails to use Redis as its session store?
+# How do I configure Redis as my session store?

 > TODO: expand this readme